AleksandarFaraj/blocksite/README.md

 As you saw, dot is backslashed.
 Without backslashing dot matches any character.
 This is how works regular expressions.

-Vertical line is alternation sign, it divides one hostname from another.
+**Vertical line** is alternation sign, it divides one hostname from another.

-Each hostname should be placed inside brackets.
-Brackets are used for grouping letters.
+Each hostname should be placed inside brackets. **Brackets are used for grouping letters**.
 It allows you use alternations for whole words not for just two letters.